basho/basho_docs/content/riak/ts/1.4.0/using/core-fundamentals.md

 <a href="http://docs.basho.com/riak/kv/2.1.4/using/performance/" target="_blank">Performance</a> will give you all the information you need to tune your cluster configurations to optimize performance.

-<a href="http://docs.basho.com/riak/kv/2.1.4/using/reference/" target="_blank">Reference</a> will provide you with handy explanations of various core functions, such as logging, handoff, and monitoring.
+<a href="http://docs.basho.com/riak/kv/2.1.4/using/reference/" target="_blank">Reference</a> will provide you with explanations of various core functions, such as logging, handoff, and monitoring.